EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 3. **Be respectful during your appeal**

 Simply, we ask that you be respectful during your appeal.
 The Call of Duty Zombies Staff make their moderations to the best of their ability.
-We try to work with everyone who seems genuinely remourseful for breaking the rules, does not tell a lie, or make excuses to absolve responsibility of their actions.
+We try to work with everyone who seems genuinely remourseful for breaking the rules, does not tell a lie, or make excuses in attempt to absolve responsibility of their actions.

 How to Create your Appeal
 -------------------------